vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 [p_n,m_n]
 ```
 then calculate `M:= m_1+m_2+...+m_n` and transfer `R x m_i / M` to party `p_i` at the end of each epoch.
-If `M = 0` (no-one incurred / received fees for a given reward account)  then nothing is paid out of the reward account and the balance rolls into next epoch.
+If `M = 0` (no-one incurred or received fees as specified by the metric type for a given *market scope*) then nothing is paid out of the reward account for that *market scope* and the balance rolls into next epoch.

-Metrics are reset at the end of the epoch, so in the case where there is no reward account or no reward balance at the end of the epoch for the given market in scope, the participants contributing to the relevant metric will not be compensated for their contribution.
+Metrics are reset to zero for all parties at the end of the epoch.
+In the case where the reward account balance for a given payout asset is 0 at the end of the epoch for a given *market scope*, the participants contributing to the relevant metric will not be compensated in that payout asset for their contribution during that epoch.
 Their contribution to fees is not being carried over to the next epoch.
+If there is no reward account balance for any payout asset for a given metric and market (i.e. the market does not appear in any *market scopes* with a non-zero reward account balance) then participants in that market will receive no rewards at all for their contributions to the metric in question.

 Metrics will be calculated using the [decimal precision of the settlement asset](0070-MKTD-market-decimal-places.md).

 ### For market creation metrics

-Every epoch the entire reward account for every [market in scope, payout asset] will be distributed to the parties that submitted the original market creation governance proposal for any markets that have the market creation metric (described above) `>0`.
+Every epoch the entire reward account for every [*market scope*, payout asset] will be distributed to the parties that submitted the original market creation governance proposal for any markets that have the market creation metric (described above) `>0`.
-Markets in scope can be ALL markets (including those that have not been created or even proposed yet) for a given settlement assets OR any set of 1 or more markets (listed by ID) which have the same settlement asset. #TODO: confirm this is correct
-The payout for each market having a non-zero market creation metric will be the same, that is, the eligible markets share the reward pool equally.
+The payout for each market having a non-zero market creation metric will be the same, that is, the eligible markets share the reward account balance equally.
 This means that the total market creation reward received by a party can vary, as their reward may reflect having created multiple eligible markets, each of which earns the same payout.
-Similarly to the other metrics market creation rewards may be paid in more than one asset if someone funds a reward account with the corresponding metric type and market in scope with an arbitrary payout asset.

-That is if we have:
+That is, if we have:
 - reward account balance: `R` of some asset
-- number of markets with a non-zero market creation metric: `M`
+- number of markets with a non-zero market creation metric: `n`
-- parties `p_0 … p_M` being the creators of the markets with non-zero market creations metrics, where the creator is defined as the party that submitted the original market proposal that was enacted to create the market
+- parties `p_1 … p_n` being the creators of the markets with non-zero market creation metrics, where the creator is defined as the party that submitted the original market proposal that was enacted to create the market

-Then transfer `R / M` to each party `p_i` (`i` from 0 to `M`) identified above.
+Then transfer `R / M` to each party `p_i` (`i` from `1 to n`) identified above.
-If `M = 0` (no markets newly met or exceeded the reward threshold since the last payout) then nothing is paid out of the reward account and the balance rolls into next epoch.
+If `n = 0` (i.e. no markets newly met or exceeded the reward threshold since the last payout) then nothing is paid out of the reward account and the balance rolls into next epoch.

-Market creation metrics are not reset at the end of the epoch, so the cumulative volume for each market continues to accrue across epochs and is always equal to the total trade value for fee purposes since the creation of the market.
+Market creation metrics are **not reset** at the end of the epoch or during network restarts (including from LNL checkpoints), so the cumulative volume for each market continues to accrue across epochs and is always equal to the total trade value for fee purposes since the creation of the market.
+Tracking of which markets have received market creation rewards for each [*market scope*, payout asset] combination is **not reset** at the end of the epoch or during netowrk restarts (including from LNL checkpoints), so each market proposal can only ever generate a single reward payout for any given [*market scope*, payout asset combination].

 Metrics will be calculated using the [decimal precision of the settlement asset](0070-MKTD-market-decimal-places.md).

-NB: if a market is being recreated from checkpoint, and trading in it is restarted - the tracking of trading value and which market creation rewards have been paid must be restored from the checkpoint too, so each market proposal can only generate a single payout for any given [market in scope, payout asset] combination, even across checkpoint restarts.

 ## Acceptance criteria